Dimasik007/Deribit_funding_rate_indicator/README.md

 On hoovering your cursor below the right side of the graph, you will see a menu to the control the chart.

+7) To stop indicator, close the browser window or shut down terminal/shell window

 #### Prerequisites / Built With